World Trigger: Anime

 During Jump Festa '21, it was announced that the series would receive a third season.
 The third season aired from October 10, 2021 to January 23, 2022.
 The opening theme is "Time Factor" (タイムファクター, Taimu Fakutā) by Kami wa Saikoro o Furanai, and the ending theme is "Ungai Shōkei" (雲外憧憬) by Fantastic Youth.

 In North America, Toei announced in July 2015 that they would be producing an English dub with Ocean Productions.
 The series began airing in the United States on Primo TV on January 16, 2017.
 The English dub became available on Crunchyroll on February 11, 2020.
 In September 2020, Crunchyroll announced a "home video and electronic sell-through distribution" partnership with Sentai Filmworks to distribute anime titles on home video.
 The series was released on Blu-ray on June 8, 2021.
 On October 8, 2021, it was announced the English dub of season 2 will be released in 2022.
+The dub for the second and third season were released on a variety of download to own platforms beginning on October 4, 2022.